voidus/terminal-coffkell/README.md

 1. Create a new directory and `cd` inside it
 2. `nix --extra-experimental-features "nix-command flakes" develop github:voidus/terminal-coffkee#order`
-3. Create `Whatever.hs` with one of the examples below (the filename doesn't matter)
+3. Create `Whatever.hs` with one of the examples below (the filename doesn't matter) Note that library has a safety: the COFFEETIME environment variable needs to be defined and non-empty for anything relevant to happen.
+For your convenience, the nix devshell automatically sets that environment variable.
+If you want to edit haskell files inside the devshell, you probably want to invoke your editor lik `env COFFEETIME= nvim`.

 4. Compile it with `ghc Whatever.hs`

 ### The docker way